Dental Crown Silver Spring, MD

 Receiving a crown usually takes a few visits, but due to advancements in dental technology, it is possible to receive same-day crowns.
 Computer-Aided Design/ Computer-Aided Manufacturing or CAD/CAM creates high-quality crowns in a few minutes.

 CAD/CAM creates natural-looking crowns, leaving patients with great results in a short amount of time.
-If you are a good candidate from same-day crowns, Dr. Rever will work with you to develop your perfect smile.
-With the help of the CAD/CAM software, we can design and fabricate your crown while you wait.
+If you are a good candidate for same-day crowns, Dr. Rever will work with you to develop your perfect smile.
+With the help of CAD/CAM software, we can design and fabricate your crown while you wait.

 Types of Tooth Crowns

-Dental crowns generally fall into one of two categories: traditional and hybrid or implant-supported.
+Dental crowns generally fall into two categories: traditional and hybrid or implant-supported.
 The former is simply a cap that a dentist secures over an existing tooth, while the latter is a crown that dental implants permanently support.
 The most popular type is the all-porcelain crown.
 This one is custom-made for each patient.

 Dental Crowns FAQs